U.S. judge questions shareholder settlement with HP over Autonomy

 The case is In re: Hewlett-Packard Co Shareholder Derivative Litigation, U.S. District Court, Northern District of California, No. 12-06003.

-(This version of the story removes an extraneous word in paragraph 11.)
+(This version of the story was refiled to removes extraneous word in paragraph 11)

 (Reporting by Dan Levine; Editing by Diane Craft, Jonathan Oatis and Marguerita Choy)